 To find out more, take a look at the entry for project-based learning in the eLene4Life Dynamic Toolkit, see how this is applied in the context of Learning Videos and take it further with Video Contest Workshops.
 And feel free to explore the full collection of methods in the Dynamic Toolkit, including hackathons, design thinking and many more!

 Selected methods were piloted by teachers in four EU member states (France, Germany, Italy and Poland) and the results have been curated alongside expert insights into a practical discussion-based MOOC ‘Active Learning for Soft Skills Development’ which will be launched in February 2021.
-Registration will open in the second half of January, so stay tuned.
+Registration is now open!
 To get all the latest information and participate in the discussions, follow @eLene2learn on Twitter, join the LinkedIn group which supports the growing community of practice, or contact the eLene4Life project coordinator Deborah.Arnold[at]anunege.fr

 National and international projects coordinator, AUNEGe, France